pico-coder/sigrok-pico/README.md

 The pull request is https://github.com/sigrokproject/libsigrok/pull/181 .
 I have no ETA when it may be pulled.

 So far two other people have managed to combine my pull request into a libsigrok build.
 If you are on linux it's probably a practical experiment to try.
 Windows may be much more difficult (my attempts to do so cross compiles have failed).
+4GB of RAM is recommended for pulseview builds to avoid disk swap issues.
 See SigrokBuildNotes.md

 I don't have the necessary expertise to build and release sigrok-cli or pulseview executables.
 #